-Sean has spent 25 years handling federal cases both as a defense lawyer and as a prosecutor.
-He served for more than seven years as an Assistant U.S. Attorney in the Eastern District of New York (EDNY), where he took more than a dozen cases to jury verdict and supervised federal prosecutors as Deputy Chief of the Business and Securities Fraud Section.
-As a prosecutor, Sean handled many of the office’s highest profile and most important matters and conducted grand jury investigations and prosecutions of both violent crimes and sophisticated white collar crimes, including securities fraud, health care fraud, bank fraud, money laundering offenses, bribery, tax fraud, obstruction of justice, racketeering, material support of terrorism, import/export control violations, and weapons trafficking.
-Sean led the joint DOJ/SEC investigation into fraud in the securities lending – or “stock loan” – industry, resulting in changes in industry practices concerning the payments of finder’s fees and in the conviction of more than 25 traders, brokers, and stock loan “finders,” including numerous traders at prominent Wall Street banks and brokerage firms.Show More +
+As a defense lawyer, Sean has tried criminal and civil cases to juries and judges, as well as in federal administrative proceedings and before arbitration tribunals.
+In addition, as an Assistant U.S. Attorney in the Eastern District of New York (EDNY), he took more than a dozen cases to jury verdict and supervised federal prosecutors in the Business and Securities Fraud Section.
+While an AUSA, Sean handled many of the highest profile and complex white collar criminal matters in the Office, including prosecutions and grand jury investigations of securities fraud, health care fraud, bank fraud, money laundering offenses, bribery, tax fraud, obstruction of justice, racketeering, material support of terrorism and import/export control violations.Show More +

 Represented former Kings County District Attorney Charles “Joe” Hynes in an extensive federal criminal investigation; prosecutors closed the lengthy investigation without bringing charges.